AviatrixSystems/Docs/HowTos/transit_firenet_workflow.rst

 For a complete step by step guide on AWS for Transit FireNet with AWS Gateway Load Balancer (GWLB), refer to `Transit FireNet Workflow with AWS Gateway Load Balancer (GWLB) <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws_gwlb.html>`_.

 For a complete step by step guide on Azure for Transit FireNet, refer to `Transit FireNet on Azure Configuration Example Guide <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_azure.html>`_.

+For a complete step by step guide on GCP for Transit FireNet, refer to `Transit FireNet on GCP Configuration Example Guide <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_gcp.html>`_.

 Prerequisite for AWS
 ---------------------